-- Companies with SaaS and mobile tools are upending established software businesses, - The Internet is boosting the exposure of lower-quality challengers in your space, and - Advances in development tools and languages mean smart competitors are not only quicker to market but are copycatting many of your coolest features.
+- Companies with SaaS and mobile tools are upending established software businesses. - The Internet is boosting the exposure of lower-quality challengers in your space, and - Advances in development tools and languages mean smart competitors are not only quicker to market but are copycatting many of your coolest features.

-A document displaying touches of color.
+A report displaying touches of color.

 Obvious places for color include table rows and chart data.
-You can make a document more impressive with background colors in your headers and footers.
-Inserting a company logo is another great way to add a splash that isn't overwhelming.
+You can make a document more impressive with background colors in headers and footers.
+And inserting a company logo is another great way to insert a splash that isn't overwhelming.

-Take a look at non-traditional spots for color too.
-Is your document broken into sections?
+Take a look at non-traditional spots for color, too.
+Document broken into sections?
 Add subheads with colored text.
-Have a long list of bullet points?
+A long list of bullet points?
 Set them off with colored bullets.
-See a paragraph or two that could benefit from extra emphasis?
-Draw attention to it with a special text box with a colored background.
+A paragraph or two that could benefit from extra emphasis?
+Draw attention to it with a special text box with colored background.